 The highest known monthly sunshine totals in the region are 314.7 hrs at Brize Norton and 309.6 hours at Ross-On-Wye in July 2006 and 308.5 hours at Cheltenham in June 1957.
 The highest UK monthly total is 383.9 hours at Eastbourne (East Sussex) in July 1911.
-In the dullest winter months, less than 20 hours have been recorded - with none at all in December 1890 in central London.
+In the dullest winter months, less than 20 hours have been recorded, with only 4.1 hours at Buxton in January 1996, but there was none at all in December 1890 in central London.

 Rainfall is caused by the condensation of the water in air that is being lifted and cooled below its dew point.
 Rainfall tends to be associated with Atlantic depressions or with convection.
 The Atlantic Lows are more vigorous in autumn and winter and bring most of the rain that falls in these seasons.
 In summer, convection caused by solar surface heating sometimes forms shower clouds and a large proportion of rain falls from showers and thunderstorms then.

 A further factor that greatly affects the rainfall distribution is altitude.
 Moist air that is forced to ascend hills may be cooled below the dew point to produce cloud and rain.
 A map of average annual rainfall looks similar to a topographic map.
 However, because most rainfall arrives from the west with Atlantic depressions, much of the West Midlands lies in the 'rain shadow' of the Welsh mountains.
 This makes the region relatively dry, with the effect enhanced locally by the Severn and Wye valleys.